NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

 The parent company is included in a joint Danish taxation scheme with the Lundbeck Foundation (Lundbeckfond Invest A/S) and its Danish subsidiaries.
 The tax charge for the year is allocated among the jointly taxed companies in proportion to the taxable incomes of individual companies, taking into account taxes paid.

 The ALK Group has revenue from sale of own-manufactured goods and goods for resale.
 Revenue is recognised in the income statement when delivery and transfer of control of a product to the customer have taken place.
 Revenue is recognised by the ALK Group at a point in time.

 Revenue is measured as the fair value of the consideration received or receivable.

 Revenue is measured exclusive of VAT, taxes etc. charged on behalf of third parties and less any commissions and discounts in connection with sales.

-Furthermore, revenue includes licence income and royalties from outlicensed products as well as up-front payments, milestone payments and other revenues in connection with research and development partnerships.
+Furthermore, revenue includes licence income and royalties from outlicensed products as well as up-front payments, milestone payments and services in connection with partnerships.
 These revenues are recognised in accordance with the agreements and when it is probable that future economic benefits will flow to the ALK Group and these benefits can be measured reliably.
 Non-refundable payments that are not attributable to subsequent research and development activities are recognised when the related right is obtained, whereas payments attributable to subsequent research and development activities are recognised over the term of the activities.
 When combined contracts are entered into, the elements of the contracts are identified and assessed separately for accounting purposes.